tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

   :guilabel:`Package`           List of packages installed on the selected hosts

-  :guilabel:`Have errors`       Search only for hosts for which a tasks
+  :guilabel:`Have errors`       Search only for hosts for which a task
                                 has not finished correctly

   :guilabel:`Needing upgrades`  Search only for hosts needing upgrades